bennyhuo/KotlinBlogTranslation/original/Improving Java Interop Top-Level Functions and Properties.md

 Loops may happen (and lead to errors), but this is inevitable and Java has it the same way with statics, doesn’t it?
 So the implementation piggybacks on the Java’s semantics for static class initializers: every file has its own package-part, which declares all the fields and initializes them in the `&lt;clinit&gt;` method (that corresponds to the `static {...}` initializer in the Java language).
 Thus fields are initialized upon first access.
 And we get thread-safety for free, which is a big plus.
 If not for package parts, we couldn’t make it work.
 ## Package-part names

 As you might have noticed in the picture above, package-parts tend to have weird names, such as `BarPackage$file1$0fbe61c7.class`.
-This consists, obviously, of a package-facade name (`BarPackage`), a short name of the source file (`file1`) and a hash-code of the <em>absolute path to the source file</em>.
+This consists, obviously, of a package-facade name (`BarPackage`), a short name of the source file (`file1`) and a hash-code of the *absolute path to the source file*.
 Yes, an ABSOLUTE path.
 There’s no other way to be sure that two package-part names won’t clash.
 If you ever saw an exception stack trace from a Kotlin program, you probably noticed those hashes, they are just ugly.
-The bigger problem is that they may change when the project is built <em>on another machine</em> (which is not unlikely to have the source tree located in another directory).
+The bigger problem is that they may change when the project is built *on another machine* (which is not unlikely to have the source tree located in another directory).
 This may cause trouble, and it did, a few times.
 ## Package-facade names, again

 Now it’s time to talk about REAL trouble that keeps biting us and our users more or less all the time.
 Let’s face it: **package-facade names do clash**.